permissionlessweb/bs-nfts/README.md

 ## Overview

-This repository is a fork of the original [cw-nfts](https://github.com/CosmWasm/cw-nfts) project.
+This repository is a fork of the original [cw-nfts](https://github.com/CosmWasm/cw-nfts) project, as well as the [stargaze-launchpad](https://github.com/public-awesome/launchpad).
 The purpose of this fork is to provide additional functionality to the NFT collections created with this codebase.

 ## Optimize